Safety in your home

 In addition we recommend that you take the following steps:

-- If water outlets are not used at least weekly then run them for at two minutes before use.
+- If water outlets are not used at least weekly then run them for a minimum of two minutes before use.

 - Outside taps should also be flushed through before use if not used on a regular basis.

 - If you have been away from home for more than a week we advise you to run water outlets for two minutes before use.